Transforming economic and spatial planning

 - Unlocking the sustainable development potential of the whole of our diverse nation.

 These priorities do not mean we will turn our backs on progress that has been made by the individual projects advanced successfully by local authorities with the UK Government’s City and Growth Deals.
 However, we will align them with the need to spread investment and prosperity more equitably across Wales as a whole.

 To facilitate the delivery of our alternative vision, Plaid Cymru believes that Wales’ future governance should continue to involve local, regional and national tiers in decision making and delivery at the correct levels and with clear democratic accountability to the people.
 To this end, we will replace Labour’s four planning regions and their corresponding undemocratic Corporate Joint Committees with six strategic regions to spread prosperity equitably across the country.

-We will create a dedicated Office for Regional Development and Investment located in the First Minister’s Department to lead regional development across government.
-We will provide funding and dedicated economic organisations for the southern Valleys and the western coast, a region we call Arfor.
+We would create a dedicated Office for Regional Development and Investment located in the First Minister’s Department to lead regional development across government.
+We would provide funding and dedicated economic organisations for the southern Valleys and the western coast, a region we call Arfor.

 We would make the Valleys and the Arfor region the default location for the majority of new public bodies as well as the relocation of existing jobs currently located in the capital.
 In addition, we would withdraw the flawed National Development Framework and issue a revised national development plan based on our new spatial planning map.
 In addition to the Arfor and the Cymoedd regions, this has regions for the north-east, central Wales, for Swansea Bay, and for south-east Wales, the Cardiff City Region.
 Delivery for these regions will be the responsibility of Prosperity Wales and no part of Wales will be left out.